Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/VI. Local-Administrator-Restrictions.md

-# 👨‍💻 Local Administrator Restrictions (Domain GPO)
+# 👨‍💻 Local Administrator Restrictions

 This section outlines the **Local Administrator Restrictions** to limit access and control for local administrators across all machines in the domain.